emarsden/pgmacs/README.md

 - browse the contents of a table, row by row, in paginated mode for large tables

-- edit the value of a column (type `RET` on the value you want to modify)
+- edit the value of a column: type `RET` on the value you want to modify to edit the value in the minibuffer, or type `w` to edit the value in a widget-based buffer

+- insert new rows into the table: type `+` in a table buffer to insert a row with new values obtained from the minibuffer, or type `i` to insert a new row with values obtained from a dedicated widget-based buffer.

+- delete a row: type `DEL` in a table buffer to delete the row at point

 - copy/paste rows of a database table (type `k` to copy, `y` to paste in a table display buffer)

+- save the contents of a table in CSV or TSV format

 ![GIF editing](doc/src/img/edit-value.gif)